irfanhakim-as/homelab-wiki/topics/immich.md

           ...
       ```

-      **(Optional)** If the local storage where the local app directory is located is a hard disk drive (HDD), uncomment the following line in the Docker compose file:
+      **(Optional)** If the local storage where the local app directory is located is a hard disk drive (HDD), uncomment the following line in the Compose file:

       ```diff
         database: